Inside: Make these easy piñata inspired napkin rings to add fun color to your Cinco de Mayo tablescape!

 Anyway, beyond the tablecloth and the napkin rings I kept everything else really simple and neutral.
 It ended up being one of my favorite tablescapes yet!

 Chances are you already have the supplies you will need to make these piñata napkin rings on hand.
-This post contains affiliate links for your convenience.
-Click here to read my full disclosure.

 Here’s what you’ll need to gather…